Trump says he’d ‘want to hear’ foreign dirt on 2020 rivals

 Mueller painstakingly documented Russian efforts to boost Trump’s campaign and undermine that of his Democratic rival.
 But while Mueller’s investigation didn’t establish a criminal conspiracy between Russia and Trump’s campaign, Trump repeatedly praised WikiLeaks in 2016 and celebrated information exposed by Russian hackers.

+One of Trump’s challengers, former Vice President Joe Biden, tweeted: “President Trump is once again welcoming foreign interference in our elections.
+This isn’t about politics.
+It is a threat to our national security.
+An American President should not seek their aid and abet those who seek to undermine democracy.”

-Several of Trump’s Democratic opponents in the 2020 race, including Sens.
-Elizabeth Warren, Bernie Sanders and Kirsten Gillibrand, repeated their calls to begin impeachment hearings in the wake of the president’s latest remarks.
+Several of Trump’s other Democratic opponents in the 2020 race, including Sens.
+Elizabeth Warren, Bernie Sanders and Kirsten Gillibrand and former Rep. Beto O’Rourke, repeated their calls to begin impeachment hearings in the wake of the president’s latest remarks.

 Trump’s comments came just a month after he pledged not to use information stolen by foreign adversaries in his 2020 reelection campaign, even as he wrongly insisted he hadn’t used such information to his benefit in 2016.